Nodeguardians/ng-questplay/README.md

 ## Getting Started

-Fork this repository and install[our Github Application](https://github.com/apps/node-guardians-beta) onto it.
+Fork this repository and install [our Github Application](https://github.com/apps/node-guardians) onto it.

 After which, clone the forked repo onto your local device: